BrunoBGDev/BrunoBGDev/README.md

 > ##
 > ## Hi, I’m @BrunoBGDev
 > - #### :computer: I'm interested in becoming a professional in programming.
-Also I love dogs and games.:game::feet::dog:
+Also I love dogs and games.:video_game::feet::dog:
 > - #### :space_invader: I want to be able to contribute to the community as much as possible by helping to resolve code issues. :wink::+1:
 > - #### :chart_with_upwards_trend: If anyone wants to do a project and needs help, you can count on me!
 Even though I still don't know much... :joy:
 > #